 Under an initial three-year agreement, Northwell Health will collect lung, breast, colorectal, pancreatic and other cancer tissues for research and storage.
 Initially, tissue will be collected at three Northwell Health hospitals – North Shore University Hospital, Long Island Jewish Medical Center and Lenox Hill Hospital – with other hospitals joining the program later.
 Northwell Health cancer patients will have the opportunity to consent to having extra cancer tissue that was removed in the normal course of their treatment included in the biobank for research.

-“This agreement is important on several fronts,” said James Crawford, MD, PhD, executive director and senior vice president of laboratory services at Northwell Health and chair of pathology and laboratory medicine at the Hofstra Northwell School of Medicine.
+“This agreement is important on several fronts,” said James Crawford, MD, PhD, executive director and senior vice president of laboratory services at Northwell Health and chair of pathology and laboratory medicine at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
 “Creating a system-wide approach to biobanking of human cancer tissues expands our ability to conduct metabolic, as well as gene-based, cancer treatment research.
 It will also facilitate patients being able to participate in and potentially benefit from cutting-edge clinical research without disrupting their routine treatment.”
 Crawford went on to say “Indivumed is a world leader in tissue collection and preservation and will drive meaningful innovation within our health system.
 By participating in the Indivumed global network, we’ll be helping to build a critical mass of biological samples and clinical data for use in unique research and clinical trials for our community.”

 “The Northwell Health collaboration with Indivumed will provide strong support for the close partnership between Northwell Health and Cold Spring Harbor Laboratory, which was memorialized in 2015,” said David Tuveson, MD, PhD, director of the Cold Spring Harbor Laboratory Cancer Center.
 “It is an exciting step forward in bringing genomic cancer therapies out of the lab setting and into the field for use in treating patients.”